CriDiba/sml-interpreter/README.md

 # sml-interpreter

-Project for Foundations of Security course, University of Verona.
+Project for Foundations of Language course, University of Verona.

 The contains the SML code of interpreter, type-checker and pretty-printer for a simple imperative language.